mean00/avidemux2/README.md

 # Avidemux

-Avidemux is a simple cross-platform video editor for Linux, Windows and MacOsX.
+Avidemux is a simple cross-platform video editor for Linux, Windows and macOS.

 # Download executables